 Richard STREITMATTER-TRAN (b.
-1972, Bien Hoa, Vietnam) is an artist living and working in Ho Chi Minh City, Vietnam.
+Trần Trọng Đạt, 1972, Biên Hòa, Vietnam) is an artist living and working in Ho Chi Minh City, Vietnam.
 He received his degree in the Studio for Interrelated Media (SIM) at the Massachusetts College of Art in Boston.

-His solo and collaborative work has been exhibited internationally including Palais de Tokyo (Paris), 52nd Venice Biennale (2007), Shenzhen and Hong Kong Bi-city Biennale (2007), The 2nd Asia Triennial in Manchester, 4th Jakarta Contemporary Ceramics Biennale, Thermocline of Art: New Asian Waves at ZKM in Karlsruhe, Germany, Asia Art Now at Arario Beijing, 1st Pocheon Asian Art Festival, Gwangju Biennale (2004), Singapore Art Museum/Centre Pompidou video exhibition (2011), Kandada Art Space (Tokyo), 10 Chancery Lane Gallery (Hong Kong), Art Space Hue (Korea), Art Stage Singapore, The Vietnam Womens Museum, the 4th Guangzhou Triennale (2011), the Singapore Biennale (2008 & 2006), Nanjing Art Festival (China), Ke Center for Contemporary Art in Shanghai, Singapore Art Museum (SAM), Eslite Gallery (Taiwan), the Hugh Lane Gallery (Dublin), Chula Art Center (Bangkok) and Dia Projects (Vietnam) .
+His solo and collaborative work has been exhibited internationally including the de Sarthe Gallery (Hong Kong), Thailand Biennale (2018), Palais de Tokyo (2015), 52nd Venice Biennale (2007), Shenzhen and Hong Kong Bi-city Biennale (2007), The 2nd Asia Triennial in Manchester, 4th Jakarta Contemporary Ceramics Biennale, Thermocline of Art: New Asian Waves at ZKM in Karlsruhe, Germany, Asia Art Now at Arario Beijing, 1st Pocheon Asian Art Festival, Gwangju Biennale (2004), Singapore Art Museum/Centre Pompidou video exhibition (2011), Kandada Art Space (Tokyo), 10 Chancery Lane Gallery (Hong Kong), Art Space Hue (Korea), Art Stage Singapore, Art Kaohsiung (Taiwan), The Vietnam Womens Museum, the 4th Guangzhou Triennale (2011), the Singapore Biennale (2008 & 2006), Nanjing Art Festival (China), Ke Center for Contemporary Art in Shanghai, Singapore Art Museum (SAM), Eslite Gallery (Taiwan), the Hugh Lane Gallery (Dublin), Chula Art Center and Bangkok University Gallery (Bangkok) and Dia Projects (Vietnam) .

 He was an arts correspondent for the Madrid-based magazine Art.Es and and Ho Chi Minh City editor for Contemporary and has published in several books, catalogs and journals.

-Upon relocating to Vietnam in 2003, he formed ProjectOne, a Ho Chi Minh City-based performance art collective now defunct.
+Upon relocating to Vietnam in 2003, he formed ProjectOne, one of the country's earliest performance art collectives based in Saigon.
 Two years later he became a founding member of Mogas Station (2005-2007), a group of international creators (artists and architects) based in Ho Chi Minh City.

-In 2010, he established DIA/PROJECTS, a contemporary art experiment and studio space in Ho Chi Minh City.
-Work- ing with collaborator Le Tuong Vi under the persona, VILE/ RATS, they form projects emerging from artistic research and speculative investigations into the fault lines of science, philosophy and art.
+In 2010, he established DIA PROJECTS, a contemporary art experiment and studio space in Ho Chi Minh City and from 2015-2017, with Tran Thanh Ha, Dia Projects operated as new exhibition space with regular programming.
+Working with collaborator Le Tuong Vi under the persona, VILE/ RATS, they formed projects emerging from artistic research and speculative investigations into the fault lines of science, philosophy and art.
 Other projects have included collaborations with CIANT (Prague), The Asia Art Archive (Hong Kong), The Japan Foundation and The Japan Society.
-Since its inception, dia/projects has hosted four researchers in residence from Bangkok, Manila, Montreal and Seoul.
-In 2015 with Tran Thanh Ha, Dia Projects launched a new exhibition space in downtown Ho Chi Minh City on Dong Khoi.
+Since its inception, Dia Projects has hosted six researchers and artists in residence from Bangkok, Manila, Montreal, Seoul, London and Tokyo.
+Dia Projects continues to operate from the artist's studio as focused arts and research collaborations.

-While his practice historically has included performance and new media, his current focus involves the investigation of materials and largely through figurative sculpture, painting, installation and drawing.
-His work can be found in numerous publications worldwide and is in private and public collections including the Singapore Art Museum, The Documenta Archives, RMIT University Vietnam Art Collection, IILM Art Collection and Post-Vidai Collection.
+While his practice historically has included performance and new media, his current focus involves the investigation of materials and largely through sculpture, painting, installation and drawing.
+His work can be found in numerous publications worldwide and is in private and public collections including the Singapore Art Museum, The Documenta Archives, RMIT University Vietnam Art Collection, 21C Museum Hotels, IILM Art Collection and Post-Vidai Collection.